Fluctuations in Various Regimes of Non-Hermiticity and a Holographic Principle: Smooth linear statistics in the strong non-Hermiticity regime

 as $z\to\infty$, both valid for $|\arg z|\leq \frac{3}{4}\pi-\delta$, for any fixed $\delta>0$.
 Let $D_b$ be a bounded domain that contains $n^{\frac{1}{2}-\nu} D^{III}_n$.
 Then as $n\to\infty$, we have

 With similar aguments, but with a change of variables, we find that

 as $n\to\infty$. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:CLTfixedTau}] This follows by combining Lemma \ref{lem:DIIn}, Lemma \ref{lem:DIn} and Lemma \ref{lem:DIIIn} (note that the integration domain in the latter is bigger than the region that remains).
+\begin{proof}[Proof of Theorem \ref{thm:CLTfixedTau}] { We first prove $\operatorname{Var} \mathfrak X_n(f) = \Sigma(f)^2=\sigma^2(f)+\tilde\sigma^2(f)$ (we included the dependence on $f$ in the notation here).} This follows by combining Lemma \ref{lem:DIIn}, Lemma \ref{lem:DIn} and Lemma \ref{lem:DIIIn} (note that the integration domain in the latter is bigger than the region that remains).
 The only task left is to rewrite the double integral over the boundary.
 We notice that for $z\in\partial E_\tau$

 Hence